Bachannapet: Education

 The village hosts a high school (established in 1955).
 Also present are a junior college, a public library and private schools.

 Facilities

 A mosque, a bus stand, a petrol bunk, a police station, Mandal offices, Central Bank of India, Kakathiya Grameena Bank (SBI) are there.

 Culture

-Among several historic temples is the Lord Shiva Temple.
+Among several historic temples is the Lord Shiva Temple, located at Kodavatoor village which is 8 km from the Mandal headquarters.

 Economy

 Agriculture and textile production provide the principal sources of employment.
 Rice mills are nearby.
 Two water reservoirs (Gudi Cheruvu & Thalla Cheruvu) are available for domestic and commercial use.

 The mandal is connected by road with Janagaon and Siddipet via National Highway 365B.
-The nearest railway station is in Janagaon village, some 17km away.
+The nearest railway station is in Janagaon village, some 17 km away.